paulinairazusta/my-spotify-app/README.md

 ## Environment variables

 Client id and client secret values from the Spotify App, which are needed to get the access token for using the API, are stored in a .env file, which is in git ignore, so it's not in this repo.
+The .env file should be placed in the root of the repository.

 ## Dependencies